Hunter Renfrow Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 Discover player props odds, plays, and insights for Hunter Renfrow in his NFL Playoffs contest with the Las Vegas Raiders against the Cincinnati Bengals.

-Before Hunter Renfrow hits the field for Saturday's game, which starts at 4:30 PM ET on NBC, here are some key facts and figures you should know ahead of placing a bet on his player prop bets.
-The AFC Wild Card round will see Renfrow's Las Vegas Raiders square off against the Cincinnati Bengals at Paul Brown Stadium in Cincinnati, Ohio.
+Before Hunter Renfrow hits the field for Saturday's game, which starts at 4:30 PM ET on NBC, here are some key facts and figures you should know ahead of placing a bet on his player prop bet markets.
+The AFC Wild Card round features a matchup between Renfrow's Las Vegas Raiders and the Cincinnati Bengals from Paul Brown Stadium in Cincinnati, Ohio.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .